giulong/spectrum/README.md

 >   - value2
 > ```
 >
-> If you run with `-Dspectrum.env=test` both files will be loaded and lists will be merged, resulting in:
+> If you run with `-Dspectrum.profiles=test` both files will be loaded and lists will be merged, resulting in:
 >
 > ```yaml
 > someList: